tianocore/edk2-pytool-extensions/docs/features/feature_sde.md

 ## path_env Descriptors

 The path_env descriptor is used, primarily, to update the path.
 This way the build system can locate required tools and scripts.
-It can also update build vars that can be referenced from the primary build script (PlatformBuild.py) to locate things like binary artifacts that will be included in certain build steps (eg. OPROM binaries).
+It can also update build vars that can be referenced from the Settings Manager or Uefi Builder to locate things like binary artifacts that will be included in certain build steps (eg. OPROM binaries).

 The path_env descriptor works by taking the path containing the descriptor and applying it to the environment as specified by the fields of the descriptor.
 For example, if there were a path_env file located at "\MyBuild\SubDir\Tools\my_sample_path_env.json" and the descriptor flags included "set_path", "\MyBuild\SubDir\Tools" would be added to the environment path. path_env descriptors are located by the environment configuration scripts by searching the Workspace for files ending in "*_path_env.json".
 It does not matter what the first part of the file is called, so long as the end is correct.
 By convention, the first part of the file name should be descriptive enough to differentiate a given descriptor from another descriptor, should it show up in a "find in files" list or something.